dustinpfister/blog_posts/_posts/canvas-example-animation-fractal.md

 ## 2 - Conclusion

 There is much more to write about when it comes to fractals, and ways to define the logic of fractals and how to go about drawing them.
-If I get some more time, maybe I will get around to continuing to expand on this post.
+If I get some more time, maybe I will get around to continuing to expand on this post, as well as maybe start a few additional post on this topic. fractals are and aspect of using javaScript and canvas that interest me, but I do not have as much experience working with them as I would like to have.
+There are many other things to writing about when it comes to these canvas examples, javaScript, and programing in general.